 Fully integrated with the Literature, Language Arts builds on past years and continues to develop literary analysis, creative writing, research and essay skills.
 The first semester follows a writing manual to help organize thoughts and improve writing craft.
 The second semester includes writing prompts for papers to put the instruction into practice.

 Come spend a year with the best World Literature of all time.

 Estimated daily time for World Literature: Student: 75 mins.

-Choose your Sonlight 500 curriculum
+Two ways to choose your Sonlight Level 500 curriculum